Yewspine/Algo-Visualizer/README.md

 ## Issue

 If you encounter a bug, please report it using the Issue tab on github and create a new Issue, I will review it when I would have time

+## Note

+If you have an idea for the name of the application, feel free to tell it, because Calling it " Visualizer " can be frustrating